 Electronic Theses & Dissertations (ETD)

 All theses and dissertations written at N.C.
 State must be submitted through our online, electronic system in the Graduate School's required format.
 The ETD website has all of the information for you to do this successfully.
-It is highly recommended that you attend an in-person workshop with the ETD Editor, Erica Cutchins, when you begin to write your thesis or dissertation.

 Our libraries offer many workshops and other resources for graduate students.
 Did you know that through the libraries, you can: